languaojs/viperphp/README.md

 ```bash
 composer create-project languaojs/viperphp your-app-name
 ```
+Then, go to ```config/Config.php``` and set your base URL (e.g., http://localhost/your-app-name).
+Run XAMPP or WAMP, the go to your app URL.
 ## 🛠 Getting Started
 ### 1. The Home Page
 To edit the main landing page, go to: